In this article, we will cover:

 Make Sure the “Right People” are Involved

 To get started on building ROE in your organization you need the “right people” to be involved.
 You need to identify the key stakeholders and their priorities to help define what successful training looks like and how well your training programs will specifically contribute to your organization’s most pressing business needs.
-The alignment between L&D and the business means working on the right programs, having line managers and executives committed to the programs, and making sure your learning, performance, and behavioral objectives are completely aligned with the objectives from the line of business.
+The alignment between L&D and the business means working on the right programs, having line managers and executives committed to the programs, and making sure your learning, performance, and behavioural objectives are completely aligned with the objectives from the line of business.

 According to Kirkpatrick, business partnership is essential in bringing about positive ROE.
 This alliance should consist of: HR, the L&D department (if distinct from HR), and the key stakeholder, management; specifically, the manager with the training need.
 The latter is essential in this process in order to determine what success means and define their expectations.
 It is the responsibility of managers to ensure that they’re employees are able to meet their current job requirements as well as be prepared for any upcoming changes that might occur.
 Moreover, it is the learner’s manager who has the most impact in the application and usage of what has been learned on the job through active post-training, which is crucial to achieving real behavioral and performance improvements.
 Research shows that learning transfer increases at least 40% with management involvement in learning.18 There are 2 factors that contribute to this increase.
 Firstly, managers have direct first-hand insight on the needs of the employees on their team.
 Secondly, they are able to leverage training benefits when they have input into which skills are developed.